 MCC photo/Matthew Sawatzky (2015)

-MCC seeks to engage in this “just memory” work through learning tours, including the one scheduled for November 2019.
+MCC seeks to engage in this “just memory” work through learning tours (express your interest here).
 We believe that this work is part of our calling as followers of Christ to build a better peace.
 We do this work through bringing people to see and experience for themselves the legacy of the United States’ involvement in Vietnam.

 We take steps towards remembering more justly when we provide occupational therapy and cow bank programs that support communities living where the spraying of Agent Orange was especially heavy, and whose children and grandchildren still face higher levels of intellectual and physical disabilities.